 Since August 1993, the Company has acquired selected assets of eight regulated medical waste management companies.
 In each of these acquisitions the Company purchased specific assets of the seller consisting principally of customer lists, customer contracts, vehicles and related supplies and equipment.
 In some of these acquisitions the Company also assumed certain of the seller's liabilities.
 The Company did not acquire any of the regulated medical waste treatment facilities or technology of any of the sellers, and those sellers with their own regulated medical waste treatment facilities within the service areas of the acquired businesses subsequently closed their facilities.
 All of these acquisitions were accounted for as purchases, and accordingly, the results of operations of the acquired businesses have been included in the Company's financial statements only from their respective dates of acquisition and have affected period-to-period comparisons of the Company's operating results.
 The Company seeks to integrate its acquisitions rapidly into its existing operations.
 Accordingly, the impact of such acquisitions on the Company's revenues, cost of revenues and expenses is measured by the Company only to the extent that this financial information correlates to the operations of a particular treatment facility or route, which the Company considers to be of greater financial relevance.
-The Company anticipates that a significant portion of its future growth will come from the acquisition of additional acquisitions could continue to affect period-to-period comparisons of the Company considers to be of greater financial relevance to period company anticipates that a significant portion of estimates and expenses.
-Such additional acquisitions could continue to affect period-to-period comparisons of the Company considers to be of preater financial relevance to period company anticipates that a significant portion of the future growth will come from the acquisition of additional acquisitions could continue to affect pe
+The Company anticipates that a significant portion of its future growth will come from the acquisition of additional regulated medical waste management or related businesses.
+Such additional acquisitions could continue to affect period-to-period comparisons of the Company so perating results.